Partner

 Peruvian picarones.

-Our favorite picarones spot of all time is in Cieneguilla.
+Our favorite picarones spot of all time is in Cieneguilla on the way to La Mesa de Piedra.
 It’s a small street cart run by a vendor who’s been there for years.

 We never skip this stop when we go to Cieneguilla.